 I think these would be so incredible with strawberries too.
 I can’t wait till strawberry season next year to give it a try.
 I loooooove fruit and chocolate so I’m trying to think of what to try next.
 What do you think?
 What other fruit would work well in brownies?

 Trust me, these are packed with berries and that is definitely a good thing.
 The brownies themselves are so fudgy and decadent so the raspberries offset that perfectly with their natural tartness.
 You will love these! 🙂 Enjoy!

 - 2 large eggs

-- ½ C + 2 tbsp unsweetened cocoa powder
+- 1/2 cup + 2 tablespoons unsweetened cocoa powder

 - Preheat oven to 350 degrees.
 Prepare an 8x8 square baking dish by lining with parchment(only if desired).